TakafumiM/LoLProAnalysis/README.md

 - 'position': This column show the position of a player or displays 'team' to indicate that the column is about the entire team.
 - 'firsttower': This column shows whether a team of the row took down the first tower of the game.
 1 indicates that they took the tower, 0 indicates that they didn't.
 - 'golddiffat15': This column shows the gold difference at 15 minutes.
+- 'xpdiffat15': This column shows the experience difference at 15 minutes.

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning